ntt-devops/devsecops-library/README.md

 Features

 1.)
-Sonarcloud Analysis, Checkov Terraform Scan and Trivy Container Scan workflows are available to reuse.
+Sonarcloud Analysis, Checkov Terraform Scan, Trivy Container Scan and Defectdojo import job workflows are available to reuse.
 This will avoid duplication and make your workflow easier to maintain

 User guide